 The next USS Enterprise will be the ninth US vessel to bear the name Enterprise and the construction is due to begin in 2018 with a view to joining the lead ship USS Gerald Ford and her sister-ship USS John F. Kennedy.

 Post 111 sent 10 boys to Palmetto Boys State in 2016

-Thanks to the support from our community, Post 111 again sent 10 young men to Boys State this past year.
-The list of attendees and community sponsors is posted here.
-The picture above is from Sunday, June 5th.
+Thanks to the support from our community, Post 111 again sent 10 young men to Boys State in 2016.
+The list of attendees and community sponsors for our 2016 program is posted here.
+The picture above is from Sunday, June 5, 2016.
 Four of our ten young men, along with some of our Legionnaires, met at the Conway Walmart prior to heading up to Boys State.
 Way to go guys.
 I'm told they had a great week and they will be talking with us at one of our meetings soon.

 (The picture above is used by permission and was taken by Carole of AmeriChes Photography - thanks for the excellent picture).

 Our goal this year (2017) was to send seven (7) young men to Palmetto Boys State and once again we reached our goal.
 (See our list of attendees here).
 As stated previously, it costs $300.00 to send one boy to Boys State.
 We weren't able to do this all by ourselves and we say a special thank you to those businesses who helped us reach our goal.
 Click on this link to view our 2017 Palmetto Boys State Sponsors.
 To sponsor a youth, simply send an e-mail to our Boys State Director by clicking here and then send a check for whatever amount you can to the address below.
 As we are a 501 c(19) non-profit organization, all donations are tax deductible and will be used to sponsor a young man for our 2017 Palmetto Boys State program:

 A thank you note from one of our attendees

 Thank you for helping us reach our Palmetto Boys State goal